BuildOnViction/docs/docs/wp-and-research/privacy.md

 ### Anonymous send transaction verification on smart contracts
 The privacy smart contract basically verifies:

-* The existence of all input notes in in the transaction
+* The existence of all input notes in the transaction
 * The validity of the ring confidential transaction (RingCT) `sig` by calling `RingCTVerifier` precompiled contract.
 * The validity of Bulletproofs `bp` by calling `BulletproofVerifier` precompiled contract.